keyboardio/schematics/design_changes.md

 - [ ] We MUST change the angle and position of the interconnect (currently RJ12) jacks.
 They're very difficult to connect as currently located.
     * TODO: specify angle and position of the jacks once new enclosure shape is decided

-- [ ] We MAY have to switch from RJ12 to RJ45 if we need a 7th pin.

 - [ ] We MUST change to PCB-mount interconnect jacks.
 The cost of hand-assembled friction-fit or panel-mount jacks is just insanely high.
 We'll need to consider available orientations and the height of the jacks inside the enclosure.
 Right now, we use a sideways mounted jack.
 A correctly mounted jack may be taller (and may not be).
 Because of the stresses on the jacks, they MUST include additional retaining clips.